 The Legacy Fund plays a vital role in supporting talented, high performance athletes in their competitive journey, and every bursary award has an incredible impact on our athletes, creating new opportunities for sport excellence.

-Click HERE to download the application for the John Currie Amateur Sport Legacy Fund Amateur Athlete Bursary Program are now closed for 2017.
+Click HERE to download the application for the John Currie Amateur Sport Legacy Fund Amateur Athlete Bursary Program.

 You can support the goals and dreams of amateur athletes by donating to the John Currie Amateur Sport Legacy Fund.
 Your donation will honor an important champion of amateur sport and provide bursary awards for amateur athletes with financial need training.